 There are other good reasons as well, though.
 Russia as the USSR once dreamed of a communist Turkey, which would have guaranteed Soviet access to the Medittearnea Sea and given it a powerful springboard into the Middle East.
 But Russia today has no ideological weapon to overpower Erdoğan from within.
 Its neo-imperial nationalism only works for fellow Russians.

 Even if Turkey were outside NATO, straight up occupying Turkey would be far too expensive for modern Russia.
 With a rising Turkish nationalism of competing ideological stripes, that would be foolhardy in the extreme.

 Rather, Russia needs Turkey to help it find some kind of solution to Syria

 Russia now owns the Syrian Civil War in a big way: having helped conquer Aleppo, it must now commit to finishing the job.
 It doesn’t want to repeat the mistakes of the Americans in Iraq, wasting time and power on nation building; it just wants its ally, Bashar al-Assad, to be the most powerful faction in the country.

 That is impossible unless Turkey cooperates.
-Turkey has the largest army besides the US in NATO: nearly half a million active troops, kitted out with US gear.
+Turkey has the largest army besides the United States in NATO: nearly half a million active troops, kitted out with American gear.
 If Turkey wants to wage a proxy war in Syria, it has ample ability.

 Of course, Turkey already is.
 It has an undetermined number of troops in Syria right now, clustered around the northern Syrian town of al-Bab.
 It launched a proper invasion in this August to split Kurdish forces in half.
 They were close to establishing complete control of the Syrian border with Turkey.